Part of the Accessibility audit

 What this check does

-SiteCurl finds every inline SVG on your pages and checks whether it has an accessible name.
-It looks for three things: a <title> element inside the SVG, an aria-label attribute on the SVG, or an aria-labelledby attribute pointing to a visible label.
+SiteCurl finds each inline SVG on your pages and checks if it has a name.
+It looks for three things: a <title> tag inside the SVG, an aria-label on the SVG, or an aria-labelledby pointing to a visible label.

-SVGs that are marked as decorative (aria-hidden='true', role='presentation', or role='none') are skipped.
-These are intentionally hidden from screen readers and do not need names.
+SVGs marked as just for show (aria-hidden='true', role='presentation', or role='none') are skipped.
+These are hidden from screen readers on purpose and do not need names.

-The check reports how many non-decorative SVGs are on the page and how many are missing names.
-This tells you the scope of the problem before you start fixing.
+The check shows how many non-decorative SVGs are on the page and how many lack names.
+This tells you the scope before you start fixing.

 How this shows up in the real world

-SVG is the standard format for icons, logos, charts, and illustrations on the web.
-Unlike raster images (PNG, JPEG), SVGs are drawn with code.
-A screen reader encounters the SVG element and tries to announce it.
-If there is no accessible name, the result depends on the reader.
+SVG is the standard format for icons, logos, charts, and art on the web.
+Unlike raster files (PNG, JPEG), SVGs are drawn with code.
+A screen reader hits the SVG tag and tries to read it.
+If there is no name, the result depends on the reader.

-Some screen readers skip the SVG entirely.
+Some screen readers skip the SVG fully.
 The user does not know it exists.
 If the SVG is a logo that links to the home page, the link has no label.
-If the SVG is an icon inside a button, the button has no description.
+If the SVG is an icon inside a button, the button has no label.

-Other screen readers try to read the SVG markup itself: path data, group labels, class names.
-The user hears something like 'group, path, M12 2C6.48 2 2 6.48 2 12...' which is meaningless.
-This is worse than silence because it takes time and provides no information.
+Other screen readers try to read the SVG markup: path data, group labels, class names.
+The user hears something like 'group, path, M12 2C6.48 2 2 6.48 2 12...' which means nothing.
+This is worse than silence since it takes time and gives no info.

-The fix is straightforward.
-Every SVG that carries meaning needs a name.
-Decorative SVGs (a background pattern, a divider line, an icon next to text that already says the same thing) should be hidden with aria-hidden='true'.
-The distinction is simple: if the SVG were removed, would any information be lost?
-If yes, it needs a name.
+The fix is clear.
+Each SVG that carries meaning needs a name.
+SVGs that are just for show (a pattern, a divider line, an icon next to text that says the same thing) should be hidden with aria-hidden='true'.
+The rule is simple: if the SVG were gone, would any info be lost?
+If yes, name it.
 If no, hide it.

 Why it matters

-SVGs are everywhere on modern websites.
-Navigation icons, social media logos, feature illustrations, chart graphics, and decorative elements are all commonly SVG.
-Any SVG that carries meaning needs a name so screen reader users know what it represents.
+SVGs are found on most modern sites.
+Nav icons, social logos, feature art, chart graphics, and decorative items are all often SVG.
+Any SVG that carries meaning needs a name so screen reader users know what it shows.

-This is especially important for icon-only elements.
-A hamburger menu icon, a search magnifying glass, or a social media logo inside a link all depend on the SVG having a name.
-Without it, the interactive element is blank.
+This matters most for icon-only items.
+A hamburger menu icon, a search lens, or a social logo inside a link all depend on the SVG having a name.
+Without it, the clickable item is blank.

-There is also a usability cost for voice control users.
-When an SVG inside a button has no name, the button has no name, and voice control users cannot say its name to activate it.
+Voice control users also pay a cost.
+When an SVG inside a button has no name, the button has no name.
+Voice control users cannot say its name to press it.

 Who this impacts most

-Sites with icon-based navigation are the most affected.
-Dashboards, admin panels, and mobile-first designs that replace text labels with icons depend entirely on SVG accessible names for screen reader support.
+Sites with icon-based nav are most affected.
+Dashboards, admin panels, and mobile-first designs that swap text labels for icons depend fully on SVG names for screen reader support.

-Marketing sites with illustration sections (feature icons, process step graphics, hero illustrations) often have SVGs that carry meaning but lack names.
-The illustration shows a concept that the surrounding text may not fully describe.
+Marketing sites with art sections (feature icons, process step graphics, hero art) often have SVGs that carry meaning but lack names.
+The art shows a concept that the nearby text may not fully describe.

-E-commerce sites that use SVG icons for product features (waterproof, recyclable, free shipping) need names on those icons.
-Without them, screen reader users miss the product attributes the icons represent.
+Online stores that use SVG icons for product traits (waterproof, recyclable, free shipping) need names on those icons.
+Without them, screen reader users miss the product traits the icons show.

 How to fix it

 Step 2: Or use aria-label.
-Add aria-label='Search' directly to the SVG element.
-This is simpler than adding a child element and works in all modern screen readers.
+Add aria-label='Search' right on the SVG tag.
+This is simpler than adding a child tag and works in all modern screen readers.

-Step 4: Hide decorative SVGs.
-Icons next to text labels (where the text already says the same thing), background patterns, and decorative dividers should have aria-hidden='true'.
-This tells screen readers to skip them entirely.
-A search icon next to the text 'Search' does not need its own name because the text provides the label.
+Step 4: Hide SVGs that are just for show.
+Icons next to text labels (where the text says the same thing), patterns, and dividers should have aria-hidden='true'.
+This tells screen readers to skip them fully.
+A search icon next to the word 'Search' does not need its own name since the text gives the label.

-Step 5: Check SVGs inside interactive elements.
-If an SVG is inside a button or link that has no other text, the SVG's accessible name becomes the interactive element's name.
-Make sure the name describes the action, not the icon: 'Open menu' is better than 'Hamburger icon.'
+Step 5: Check SVGs inside buttons and links.
+If an SVG is inside a button or link with no other text, the SVG's name becomes the button's name.
+Make sure the name says the action, not the icon: 'Open menu' is better than 'Hamburger icon.'

 Common mistakes when fixing this

-Describing the shape instead of the meaning.
-'Three horizontal lines' is what the icon looks like.
-'Open navigation menu' is what it means.
-Screen reader users need the meaning, not a visual description.
+Writing the shape instead of the meaning.
+'Three flat lines' is what the icon looks like.
+'Open nav menu' is what it means.
+Screen reader users need the meaning, not a visual blurb.

 Adding a title but no role='img'.
-Some screen readers (especially older versions of Safari with VoiceOver) do not announce the SVG title without role='img'.
-Adding the role improves support.
+Some screen readers (mainly older Safari with VoiceOver) do not read the SVG title without role='img'.
+Adding the role helps support.

-Labeling decorative SVGs.
+Naming SVGs that are just for show.
 A checkmark icon next to the text 'Complete' does not need a name.
-Adding one would make the screen reader say 'checkmark, Complete,' which is redundant.
+Adding one would make the screen reader say 'checkmark, Complete,' which is extra.
 Use aria-hidden='true' on decorative icons.

 Using the file name as the title. 'icon-search-24px' is not a useful label.
-Write a human-readable description: 'Search' or 'Search this site.'
+Write a plain name: 'Search' or 'Search this site.'

 How to verify the fix

-After adding names, run another SiteCurl scan.
+After adding names, run a new SiteCurl scan.
 The missing SVG name count should drop to zero.
-For a manual check, open your browser's accessibility tree (Chrome DevTools > Elements > Accessibility pane) and inspect each SVG.
-It should show an accessible name matching the title or aria-label you set.
+For a manual check, open your browser's accessibility tree (Chrome DevTools > Accessibility pane) and inspect each SVG.
+It should show a name matching the title or aria-label you set.

-To test with a screen reader, navigate through your page and listen for SVG announcements.
+To test with a screen reader, move through your page and listen for SVG reads.
 Named SVGs should be read aloud with their title.
-Decorative SVGs should be skipped entirely with no announcement.
+SVGs that are just for show should be skipped with no sound.

 The bottom line

-Every SVG that carries meaning needs a name: a title element, aria-label, or aria-labelledby.
-Decorative SVGs should be hidden with aria-hidden='true'.
-The distinction is simple: if removing the SVG would lose information, name it.
+Each SVG that carries meaning needs a name: a title tag, aria-label, or aria-labelledby.
+SVGs that are just for show should be hidden with aria-hidden='true'.
+The rule is simple: if removing the SVG would lose info, name it.
 If not, hide it.

 Example findings from a scan